> Another Climbing Hydrangea - 3 quart

 Introducing Hydrangea anomala subsp. anomala -- the other climbing hydrangea vine.
-Rarely offered, and less showy than its more common cousins, anomala’s robust, shiny dark green leaves and pleasant white flowers are a refreshing change of pace for the discerning eye.
+Rarely offered, and less showy than its more common cousin, anomala’s robust, shiny dark green leaves and pleasant white flowers are a refreshing change of pace for the discerning eye.
+Likeable pointy new buds in Spring promise another year of beauty.
 Deciduous.
 Zones 5-8.

 > Chinese Climbing Hydrangea - trade gallon

 A lusty and large growing climber, Schizophragma integrifolium var. molle tolerates more sun than most of the climbers and grows with intent.
 Blooms are white and huge - as much as a foot across.
 This vine needs a good stout wall or tree to climb.
 The foliage on this selection is somewhat larger and fuzzier than Schizophragma integrifolium var. faurei (see our SKU 2932.
 Zones 6?-9.

 > Evergreen Climbing Hydrangea - trade gallon

 Hydrangea seemannii is indeed an evergreen hydrangea vine but it is difficult to site in this country where it is happy & so is rarely seen.
 Apparently it grows well along portions of the west coast where the climate is moderate.
 Native to the Sierra Madre mountains in Mexico it is usually listed as a Zone 8 plant.
 We have not been successful in growing it outside here at the nursery, but it thrives when we protect it through the winter in a container.
 The flower is white, mostly fertile with only a few sterile sepals.
 Handsome, dark lustrous foliage.